garret1evg/FileStorageRESTService/README.md

 We won't store the actual file content, only their name and size at the moment.

 ##More information
-install and run elasticsearch, then

-Build: `mvn clean package`

 ###1.
 Upload
 ```